Rosita (film)

-Rosita is a 1923 American silent historical comedy drama film directed by Ernst Lubitsch and starring Mary Pickford.
-The film is based upon an 1872 opera Don César de Bazan of Adolphe d'Ennery and Philippe Dumanoir.
+Rosita is a 1923 silent American historical comedy drama film directed by Ernst Lubitsch and starring Mary Pickford.
+The film is based upon an 1872 opera Don César de Bazan by Adolphe d'Ennery and Philippe Dumanoir.

-Synopsis
+Plot

-The film takes place in Seville, in a period where the city has sunk into the depths of depravity and sin.
-Shocked by the depths his people have sunk to, the king of Spain (Holbrook Blinn) decides to give the town a visit when a carnaval is organized in order to redeem it.
-One of its inhabitants is Rosita (Mary Pickford), a beloved street singer praised by the townspeople for her entertainment.
+In Seville, the King of Spain is shocked by the depths of depravity and sin his people have sunk to.
+He decides to visit the town when a carnaval is organized in order to redeem it.
+One of its inhabitants is Rosita, a beloved street singer praised by the townspeople for her talent.

-Rosita is the only source of income to her poor family, who are always fighting each other.
+Rosita is the only source of income for her poor family, who are always fighting each other.
 She is fed up with living in extreme poverty, while the king is living in wealth.
 After being forced to pay taxes, Rosita is enraged and comes up with a song in which she insults the king.
-Soon, the king is informed with the offensive ballad and visits her anonymously.
+Soon, the king is informed of the offensive ballad and visits her anonymously.
 Instead of being angry, he is charmed by the woman.
-However, the soldiers have come to arrest her for publicly insulting the king.
+However, the soldiers come to arrest her for publicly insulting the king.

-While being taken to prison, Don Diego (George Walsh) tries to defend her.
-Instead of convincing the soldiers to set her free, however, he is arrested as well.
+While being taken to prison, Don Diego tries to defend her.
+Instead of persuading the soldiers to set her free, however, he is arrested as well.
 They fall in love at the police station, but she is unaware Diego is a powerful captain.
 By the king's request, Rosita is set free and escorted to his castle.
 Diego, however, is told he will be hung.
-When she meets him, Rosita doesn't believe he is the king.
-He tries to seduce her, but she isn't impressed until he offers her fashionable clothes.
-She doesn't want to have anything to do with him, but is pressured into giving in to his advances by her family, who see an opportunity on becoming wealthy.
+When she meets him, Rosita does not believe he is the king.
+He tries to seduce her, but she is not impressed until he offers her fashionable clothes.
+She does not want to have anything to do with him, but is pressured into giving in to his advances by her family, who see an opportunity at becoming wealthy.